FredMusoro/CurveLock/README.md

 ## File Format

 Files are encrypted via [StreamCryptor](https://github.com/bitbeans/StreamCryptor), into `SCCEF` format.
 The same anonymity measures that exist for Text Message are employed here as well; so files are encrypted with an ephemeral key pair.
-As with Text Messages, StreamCryptor uses `libsodium` for all cryptographic operations, and is Text Messages.
+As with Text Messages, StreamCryptor uses `libsodium` for all cryptographic operations.

 StreamCryptor is a small library that site on top of `libsodium-net` (and thus `libsodium`) to perform chunked file encryption.